xuio/homeassistant-nts-radio/README.md

 3. Go to Configuration > Integrations
 4. Click the "+" button and search for "NTS Radio"
 5. Follow the configuration steps

-### HACS Installation (Future)

-This integration is not yet available in HACS but may be added in the future.

 ## Configuration